 "Kneeling on the hard ground, persevere in prayer....
 He weeps for you... and for me: he is crushed by the weight of the sins of men ".
 It is a scene that we should remember many times, every day, but especially when temptations arise.

 The Lord has called us to holiness, to love with works, and the progress of our interior life depends on the posture we adopt in the face of deliberate venial sin, for venial sins, when we do not struggle to avoid them or when there is insufficient contrition after committing them, produce great damage in the soul, making it insensitive and indifferent to the inspirations and motions of the Holy Spirit.
 They weaken the life of grace, make the exercise of the virtues more difficult, and dispose to mortal sin.

-In the determined struggle to banish all sin from our life, we will demonstrate our love for the Lord, our correspondence to grace: "What a pity you give me as long as you do not feel the pain of your venial sins! -Because, until then, you will not have begun to have a true interior life.
+In the determined struggle to banish all sin from our life, we will demonstrate our love for the Lord, our correspondence to grace: "How sorry I am for you as long as you do not feel the pain of your venial sins! -Because, until then, you will not have begun to have a true interior life.